dh256git/project27/seasonal/viva.md

 Ultrasonic mid-air haptic technology in context of science communication

-#### 2. Thesis in a picture

-If I had to use a picture to summarise my topic, this picture would be it.

-The illustration of an atom symbolises science.

-The hands symbolise touch.

-And you can see that the atom is floating in mid-air.

-That has always been my motivation.

-I wanted to find a way to touch atoms.

-#### 3. Overview

-Introduction: objective, approach

-Portfolio (on demand): Projects 1 to 5 in 3 parts.

-Outcomes: Results, future research, publications, contributions, reflection.

-### Introduction

-#### 4. Why did I choose the topic of my PhD?
+#### 2. Why did I choose the topic of my PhD?

-I was interested in science communication.
+I was interested in science communication since my undergraduate degree.

 Because scientists can find solutions, but it's society who comes up with problems.